manifestonosuke/Home/kanala/README.md

 ## Strike order

 Strikes counts/order and other other code numbers are not included. you need to know the logic of stroke order and if you have any doubt check any strike order site.
+This is quite easy to find kanji strike order guide on the internet (see Ressources)

-Most of the kanji compound comes from this (wonderful) site (jp only)  : https://kanji.jitenon.jp/ You can just copy/paste the kanji here to get the strike order
+To understand the rules [wikipedia](<https://ja.wikipedia.org/wiki/%E7%AD%86%E9%A0%86) is probably the easiest, the [english page](https://en.wikipedia.org/wiki/Stroke_order) covers chinese writting which differs a bit.

 ## Katsuji/tegaki

 Katsuji (活字) is how are called the kanji shape when printed (originally now for computer fonts as well).
 Sometime it is different from the hand written one.
 I tried to keep the handwritten on on the cards and add the katsuji in the vocabulary comments.

-The kanjis which shows different writing between hand written and printed (font) are :
+The kanjis which shows difference writing between hand written and printed (font) are :

 > 剥𠮟填挟頰